metaphorical/quantum-blockchain/readme.md

 python run.py 3000
 ```

-This wouldn't fully work since all teh instances look at same place on the disc and persist node network data and chain in the same file... this is not for tastinh networks of nodes - just for running it in different port if you want to do it without virtualization.
+This wouldn't fully work since all the instances look at same place on the disc and persist node network data and chain in the same file... this is not for tastinh networks of nodes - just for running it in different port if you want to do it without virtualization.

 ### Running it using Docker - basic
 ```